Handbook

 As part of the role of manager, you will need to carry out workplace risk assessments for your work areas and setup preventative measures for any hazards identified.
 Your OH or HR department can help with any training needed for yourself and your staff to make sure your work area is as safe as possible.

-Make links with the team in your organisation responsible for health and safety and find out what you need to do as a manager to keep your team, colleagues and patients safe.
+Make links with the team in your organisation responsible for health and safety and find out what you need to do as a manager to keep your team, colleagues, and patients safe.
 The Health and Safety Executive (HSE) also has a number of tools on their website (such as the line manager competency indicator tool) to help you assess your own skill levels as a manager in dealing with health and safety issues.
-These are very useful in identifying where you may need further training, support and information.
+These are very useful in identifying where you may need further training, support, and information.

-The NHS Staff Council’s Health, Safety and Wellbeing Partnership Group (HSWPG) published a document called 'Workplace health and safety standards'.
-The standards aim to help organisations comply with health and safety law by pulling together legal requirements and good practice.
+The NHS Staff Council’s Health, Safety and Wellbeing Group (HSWG) Workplace health and safety standards aim to help organisations comply with health and safety law by pulling together legal requirements and good practice.
 The document provides practical pointers and signposts for meeting appropriate standards in key areas of workplace health and safety.
-The HSWPG has also published other useful guidance, research and advice on topics such as, lone workers, sickness absence and the 'Back in work, back pack', which outlines measures to reduce the incidence of work related back and musculoskeletal disorders.
-All of this can be found on the health and wellbeing section of NHS Employers website.
+The HSWG has also published other useful guidance, research and advice on topics such as, lone workers, sickness absence and the Musculoskeletal health in the workplace,, which outlines measures to reduce the incidence of work related back and musculoskeletal disorders.

 Health and safety in the NHS in England is regulated by the Health and Safety Executive (HSE), and the Care Quality Commission (CQC).
 They have a liaison agreement that allows them to co-ordinate actives and share information relating to health and safety within the NHS.
 They have a wealth of information on their website, including safety alerts for employers.
 The HSE also works with other trade regulators such as the General Medical Council (GMC) and have agreements with them on health and safety issues for their members.